zachhalle/SublimeFormatter/README.md

 # Usage

-SublimeFormatter can be run from the command palette.
-You can also create key-bindings to the command `formatter`.
+By default, SublimeFormatter is run on save.
+To disable this feature, add `format_on_save: False` to your global or project settings.
+It can be run manually from the command palette as well, or you can also create key-bindings to the command `formatter`.

 ![Formatter usage](http://i.imgur.com/9p3YXVc.png)

+# Troubleshooting

+When SublimeFormatter is run on save, if it fails it will do so silently.
+Run it from the command palette to view error messages.